Live Chat Now

 6 min read

-If you’re considering a career working with computer technology, you will no doubt run across two educational paths that sound similar, computer information systems and computer science.
+If you’re considering a career working with computer technology, you will no doubt run across two paths that sound similar: computer information systems and computer science.
 While related, these two disciplines encompass different training, skills and opportunities, which you’ll learn about as we explore the following questions:

 What Is Computer Science?

-Computer science (CS) is the study of computation, its application in the development of computer hardware and software and the theoretical study of algorithms.
+Computer science (CS) is the study of computation, its application in the development of computer hardware and software and the theoretical study of algorithms, such as those used in machine learning.
 Let’s break this down a little further:

 Computation is any type of calculation that involves numeric as well as non-numeric steps and follows a well-defined model.
 Any mechanical or electronic device that performs computation is known as a computer.